 The festivals in Cambodia and Theravada Buddhist ritual are irretrievably linked together.
 Even the Khmer Rouge and the rise of western culture could do little to suppress the practice of Cambodian festival celebrations.
 The citizens find this time a great way to bond and rejoice over the shared understanding of Cambodian culture, values and traditions.
 People from all the nooks and corners of Cambodia flock the capital to witness the display of organized fireworks which accompany the festivities.
 Cambodia festivals and holidays are decided based on the Khmer lunar calendar.

-The Major Festivals In Cambodia
+10 Best Festivals In Cambodia

 Given below are some of the major events and festivals of Cambodia which are greatly influenced by Buddhism, ancient royal traditions and cultures and Hinduism.

 - Choul Chhnam Thmey Or Khmer New Year

 - Preah Reach Pithi Bonn Chrot Preah Neang Kol